termehs/multigraphr/README.md

 #> [3,]    0    2    0
 ```

-The degree sequence of the multigraph has double counted diagonals
+The degree sequence of the multigraph has double counted diagonals (edge
-(stubs for loops) and is given by
+stubs for loops) and is given by

 ``` r
 D <- get_degree_seq(adj = A, type = 'graph')